LightAndLight/snake-wrangling-talk/slides/propertytesting.md

 `print . parse = id`

 <div class="notes">
-For example, print dot parse equals id is a property that says "for all python programs, printing the result of successfully parsing the input gives back the original program".
+For example, the round-trip property from earlier

-This is the round-trip property from earlier
+Print dot parse equals id is a property that says "for all python programs, printing the result of successfully parsing the input gives back the original program text".

 Property testing is important to me because...
 </div>